 With all of this in mind, merger planning should cover (1) aligning the timing of filings, (2) substantive assessments and (3) remedy design worldwide, dealing with any jurisdiction where substantial lessening of competition or dominance issues could arise.5 Such review should also assess whether other national economic or public interest factors could exist.

-Below we highlight some prominent cases that illustrate the diverse issues raised in international merger remedies: (1) the Seagate/Samsung and Western Digital/Viviti cases, (2) Dow/DuPont, (3) Glencore/Xstrata, (4) two examples of particularly effective cooperation between agencies, namely Cisco/Tandberg and UTC/Goodrich, and the very recent (5) Danaher/GE Healthcare Life Sciences Biopharma6 (see Section II).
-We then outline some of the key context, drawing on Organisation for Economic Co-operation and Development (OECD) studies7 (see Section III).
+Below we highlight some prominent cases that illustrate the diverse issues raised in international merger remedies: (1) the Seagate/Samsung and Western Digital/Viviti cases; (2) Dow/DuPont; (3) Glencore/Xstrata; (4) two examples of particularly effective cooperation between agencies, namely Cisco/Tandberg and UTC/Goodrich; and (5) the recent Danaher/GE Healthcare Life Sciences Biopharma (see Section II).6 We then outline some of the key context, drawing on Organisation for Economic Co-operation and Development (OECD) studies7 (see Section III).
 We also refer to the ICN's Merger Guides.
 Finally, we offer some practical conclusions for companies and their advisers (see Section IV).

 i Seagate/Samsung and Western Digital/Viviti